joshua-hampton/exiftool-handler/README.md

 option name `gps_extraction` with one of the values of `option_value` from the table below to the [set_option method](#method_set_option).
 The default option value is *+D*, since this is the most convenient format for handling by a computer program.
-The Latitude and Logitude columns in the table below show how the same values will be extracted using the different extraction format options.
+The Latitude and Longitude columns in the table below show how the same values will be extracted using the different extraction format options.